Nitrux/luv-icon-theme/README.md

 Download
 ========

-Icons are available to download directly from this repository.
-Simply clone it and move the resulting folder(s) to the appropriate path.
+Icons and wallpapers are available to download directly from this repository.
+Clone this repository using the following command:

 * In a Terminal execute the following command:
   * `git clone https://github.com/NitruxSA/luv-icon-theme.git`